 As a Live user however, Max For Live is a thing, and Max has subsequently become the language in which I’ve attempted to develop, to my exact requirements and needs, a device specialised in laying down the most fundamental parts of what makes music move; percussion in all it’s forms.

-Percussor’s primary purpose is to work as a flexible percussion synth within Lives Drum Racks, and be capable of quickly generating any percussive element, using fundamental synthesis techniques, and do so to a high degree of quality.
-Its envelopes had to be snappy and specialised, and it needed to be able to be precisely tuned.
-I also needed it to be highly playable, ultimately expressive enough to be used convincingly with all types of percussion controllers, including electronic drum kits.
+Percussors primary purpose is to work as a flexible percussion synthesizer within Lives Drum Racks, and be capable of quickly generating any percussive element, using fundamental synthesis techniques, to a high degree of accuracy and quality.

-Those requirements in themselves are fairly simple, however expanded upon they make for a fairly daunting task, requiring a relative novice programmer to implement:
+These requirements in themselves are fairly simple, however expanded upon they make for a fairly daunting task, requiring a relatively novice programmer to implement:

 - 2 x complex oscillators

 - 1 x granular capable sampler